Bigghis/bigghis.github.io/_posts/2025-16-10-25-LLM-CHAT-LIKE-ME.md

 ```

-Now that we can easily identify chats of interest, the next step is to extract them into separate JSON files for easier processing.
-I created another script **extract_conversation.py** to do this:
+Now that you can easily identify chats of interest, the next step is to extract them into separate JSON files for easier processing.
+You can use another script **extract_conversation.py** to do this:

 ```bash
 python extract_conversation.py result.json --id 460911860 --output out-specific-id.json